uc-cdis/covid19-tools/covid19-notebooks/readme.md

 In this notebook, we demonstrate how to query the google mobility data using the BigQuery API client python library, and visualize the mobility changes over time across the United States since February 2020.

-## "Exporting PFB Data into Workspace" notebook:
+## "PFB_example" notebook:

-This notebook provides a tutorial on how to export data contained in a PFB into a workspace environment for analysis using the PyPFB library.
+This notebook provides a tutorial on how to export data contained in a PFB for analysis into a workspace environment using the PyPFB library via the Gen3 CLI.